 Another change that has quite an impact is to reduce the lifespan of tokens.
 Currently, applications can get long-lived tokens that allow apps to go back in and access data repeatedly on the users behalf.
 This is good for services like Metigy, but for short-lived quiz applications, they absolutely do not need to access data more than once in a short time frame.

 Another response has been setting up a way for users to check if their data was accessed by the offending application as well as starting to notify those users.

 And they have been actively encouraging users to check their security settings.
-Now in Facebook’s defence, they’ve been doing this for a long time, but users ignore these ‘nags’.
+Now in Facebook’s defense, they’ve been doing this for a long time, but users ignore these ‘nags’.
 It’s a tricky situation for these companies.
 Google is another example of a company that continually encourages users to confirm their privacy settings.
-People have a habit of ignoring it, no matter how east these company’s make it for them.
+People have a habit of ignoring it, no matter how east these companies make it for them.
 Ironically, this is probably a side effect of lower attention spans that the internet and Social Media have created.

 Longer-term Proposed Changes

 So now that the knee-jerk reaction has been dealt with, let’s look at Facebook’s longer-term plans.
 They’ve already announced the results of a few of these.

 The first one that was already touched on is reviewing the application review process.
 For those that don’t know what this is, to get more data from Facebook, you need to apply for that access which is in the form of the permissions dialogue for users.
 That process involves having a test version of the application, screenshots, a written process flow, and full privacy and terms of service.
 It’s not simple and often requires some refinement, but it ensures that access is not given out to everyone.
 Remember, the end user still has to accept these permissions and can reject some of them